Why Real Estate Investors Use Sensitivity Analysis for Investment Decisions

 During the evaluation period, therefore, it just makes sense that the investor would be interested in knowing how well the rental property would financially perform based upon a series of possible purchase prices.

-In our sample, the investor was primarily interested in knowing how a price change would affect the annual cash flow, cap rate, and cash-on-cash rate of return.
-The price is stepped in increments of $10,000 but it should be noted that that amount can be adjusted to any amount the investor wants.
+In our sample, the investor was primarily interested in knowing how a price change would affect the annual cash flow, cap rate, and cash-on-cash rate of return when the price is stepped up and down in increments of $10,000.

 2. Down Payment Sensitivity